 If you’re going the route of social sharing, invest in some attractive social sharing badges and posts to make sure that the posts will look great when published.
 The better the post, the more clickbacks to your site!

 The more (polite) social hints you add to your site, the quicker it will catch on!

-Adding and tweaking your social areas within the membership site can work wonders to boost the engagement you deserve.
+Adding and tweaking your social areas within the membership site ideas you have can work wonders to boost the engagement you deserve.